A simple, but good quality screw post portfolio that we keep in stock (when possible) - It's not made by us, but still made in the U.K.

 Our screw post portfolios come in 4 different styles.
 Exposed screw post, Fixed back screw post, Hidden Screw posts and Leather screw post.
 The ring binders are available in Fixed back or Leather.
 Each have their pros and cons as set out below.
+It is important to remember that all portfolio books can be customised.
+You can see the types of our custom photography portfolio books below.

 Essentially a front and a back book cover, the exposed screw post portfolio does not have a spine cover.
 This makes for its clear advantage over the other portfolios, its flexibility.
 As mentioned above, screw posts come in variety of lengths, therefore as its thickness is not limited by the size if its spine, it can either grow over time or alternatively adjust to which ever presentation is being placed inside it.